MultiSafepay/docs/content/getting-started/gdpr.md

 excerpt: 'General Data Protection Regulation 2016/679'
 ---

-The General Data Protection Regulation 2016/679 (GDPR) is a European Union regulation on protecting and transferring personal data and privacy in the EU and European Economic Area.
+The GDPR is a European Union regulation on protecting and transferring personal data and privacy in the EU and European Economic Area.

 MultiSafepay complies with all required measures to ensure data protection, including: